edwardcallahan/Easy-Web-Samples/README.md

 Easy-Web-Samples
 ================

-Easy Web Dev with WaveMaker Sample Projects
+These are the example projects that accompany the book [Easy Web Development with WaveMaker](http://www.packtpub.com/easy-web-development-with-wavemaker-6-5/book).

-These projects are for use with WaveMaker 6.5.
+These projects were developed and tested with WaveMaker 6.5.3.
 The latest version of WaveMaker 6.5.X can be found at: https://github.com/SpringSource/wavemaker/tree/6.5.X

 To run these samples in your studio installation, clone this repo